NeonixRIT/CSEC-CYML-PROJ1/README.md

 - `./data`: datasets used to train models
  - `Friday-WorkingHours-Afternoon-DDos.pcap_ISCX.csv`: CSV of flows and features
 - `./model`: This is where trained pytorch models are saved
+ - `autoencoder_405.pth`: PyTorch autoencoder model trianed until a low enough loss was achieved (405 epochs)
+  - Identical to `autoencoder_old` structure except the encode layer has an addition normalization layer of 8 nodes
+  - Trained using `autoencoder.py`
- - `autoencoder_272.pth`: An PyTorch autoencoder model trained until a low enough loss was achieved (272 epochs)
+ - `autoencoder_old_272.pth`: An PyTorch autoencoder model trained until a low enough loss was achieved (272 epochs)
   - Activation Function: ELU
   - Loss Function: Mean Squared Loss
   - Optimization Function: Adam - 0.01 learning rate